 From examining all the facts of your query I want to say that-

-You can also send a legal notice through good Advocate to build pressure on them.
+Another way is to send a legal notice through Advocate to comply with the norms and also demand compensation for mental and physical agony.
 A legal notice is, therefore, a formal communication to a person or an entity, informing the other party of your intention to undertake legal proceedings against them.
 This notice, when sent, conveys your intention before the legal proceedings and thus, makes the party aware of your grievance.
 Many times, a legal notice served will bring the other party on heels, and the problem can get resolved out of court too, with fruitful discussions on both sides.
 And, if the other party is still not heeding to the grievance, one can always start the court proceedings after a particular interval, as stated by the law.
 Although a legal notice can serve as a purpose of negotiations between the parties and save time, effort and money that are usually spent in court cases.
-Compensation for mental and physical agony can demanded by sending this legal notice.

 You may contact my secretary to connect with me for clarification.